Ross River School

 • Numeracy

-• Whole child
+• Whole Child

 All staff are currently working on designing the learning in their classrooms around Kaska Culture.
-As educators we are using Kaska Culture to guide the learning in the classroom by implementing the curriculum to the culture.

-• Land & language
+• Land and Language

-We aim to start each school year on the land.
-Teachers will be required to spend time on the land with the community, bringing the curriculum to the culture.
+Educators will be required to spend time on the land with the community, connecting local culture to the curriculum.

-Carter started as an educator with Alberta Parks and Parks Canada, developing and delivering natural and cultural history programs prior to running Science Education at the Royal Ontario Museum.
+Carter started as an Educator with Alberta Parks and Parks Canada, developing and delivering natural and cultural history programs prior to running Science Education at the Royal Ontario Museum.
 As a trained palaeontologist, Carter started his own adventure learning business, which was the only company permitted to guide in Dinosaur Provincial Park.
-After having the privilege of teaching at a remote First Nations school on Vancouver Island, Carter then taught in Calgary and developed a very successful High School Outdoor and Environmental Science program.

-After taking a year off to produce a film—which was nominated at the Seattle Film Festival for Best Short Environmental Documentary—Carter returned from Nepal to start a Junior High Agriculture Program.
+After taking a year off to produce a film — which was nominated for Best Short Environmental Documentary at the Seattle Film Festival — Carter returned from Nepal to start a Junior High Agriculture Program.
 Now retired from the Calgary Board after 22 years, Carter has spent time as an educational consultant, a professional development presenter, and a principal guest teacher in rural Alberta.
-He is currently working on his next film, Chasing Mongolian Dinosaur Poachers.

 Carter is thrilled to have the opportunity to become a small part of the Ross River community and hopes you will be patient with him as he learns Dene.